rowtype-yoga/purescript-yoga-json/README.md

   writeImpl Yellow = writeImpl "yellow" writeImpl Green = writeImpl "green"
 ```
-This works, because `yoga-json` already nows how to serialise a `String`.
+This works, because `yoga-json` already knows how to serialise a `String`.

 Similarly, we need to provide an implementation for the `ReadForeign` type class, that tells `yoga-json` how to deserialise the type.
 We start by deserialising into a primitive type, typically a String or an Object, and then convert it to our desired Purescript type.